-The table shows interest rates used by the CNB to calculate and charge interest on credits from the primary issue and on all other claims.
+The table shows interest rates used by the CNB to calculate and charge interest on loans and on all other claims.

-Credit rates of the CNB are set by decisions of the Council of the Croatian National Bank, on annual basis.
-Exceptionally, from June 1995 interest rate charged by the CNB on Lombard credits was 1.5 percentage point higher than the weighted average interest rate on CNB bills on a voluntary basis (which serve as collateral for Lombard credits) in cases when the weighted average interest rate was higher than 16.5%.
-Congruently, from June 1995 to August 1996 the table reports the weighted average interest rate on Lombard credits.
+Credit rates of the CNB are being set by special decisions of the Council of the Croatian National Bank, on annual basis.
+Exceptionally, from June 1995 to 11 September 1996 interest rate charged by the CNB on lombard credits was 1.5 percentage point higher than the weighted average interest rate on CNB bills on a voluntary basis (which serve as collateral for lombard credits) in cases when the weighted average interest rate was higher than 16.5%.
+Congruently, from June 1995 to August 1996 the table reports weighted average interest rate on lombard credits.
+Interest rate in September 1996 is calculated as the weighted average of interest rate applied in the first 10 days of September 1996 (according to the regime mentioned above) and fixed interest rate applied since 11 September 1996.